freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 |How to Share a Tip Securely|

-Other news organizations put a little link in their footer, however, we’ve found that this is not as effective as putting it in a more prominent on your front page.
+Other news organizations put a little link in their footer, however, we've found that this is not as effective as putting it in a more prominent on your front page.

 Provide links at the bottom of your articles